Podcasts continue to rise in popularity.

 - Managing – playing project manager to respond to emails and ensure podcasts appointments get set.

-We break down how to build a low cost outreach team at scale in our outreach training module.
+We break down how to build a low cost outreach team at scale inside The Blueprint Training.

 I cover a lot more ground in the video…I strongly suggest you watch it 👇